Breezedude/breezedudeGS/README.md

 > `pre:install_deps.py` will run `npm i` in `/bundle` for minifying HTML+JS

 > [!NOTE]
-> The script `post:copy_firmware.py` wil run automatically on build and generate and copy the files for web-update to the project root.
+> The script `post:copy_firmware.py` will run automatically on build and generate and copy the files for web-update to the project root.
-> The script `post:generate_webbin.py` wil run automatically on build and generate and copy the all-in-one.bin for webflashing to the project root.
+> The custom Task `Build & Bundle all` will generate the all-in-one.bin for webflashing (saved to the project root).

 -----